-One obvious advantage of a water stone is that no special oils are required, just tap water.
+One obvious advantage of a water stone is that no special oils are required, only tap water.
 This attribute also makes it easier to clean.

 Water stones are softer, so the old grit comes away easily, leaving fresh grit to hone your chisel, resulting in a faster process.
 The downside is they wear out quicker.

-Oil stones use a harder binder, holding the grit in place longer so they don’t wear out so quickly.
+Oil stones use a harder binder, holding the grit in place longer, so they don’t wear out so quickly.
 They usually come with a bottle of honing oil, but any mineral oil works.
-Some use vegetable (cooking) oil, but this is an expensive way to lubricate a stone.
+Some use vegetable (cooking) oil, but this is an expensive method of lubricating a stone.

-For years, I’ve used an oil stone made from carborundum (silicon carbide, almost as hard as diamond).
+I’ve used an oil stone made from carborundum (silicon carbide, almost as hard as diamond) for many years.
 It never seems to wear down!
 I use it for knives and chisels, with just a little 3-in-1 oil to catch the swarf.

 Width of Blade